yves2005/Queen-DINU-MD/README.md

    - run: nmp start
    - run: npm test

-6.and create a new folder
+6.and create a new [file](https://github.com/Dinuob/Queen-DINU-MD/new/main) named [package-lock.json]

+7._Go to the action and you will find to workflow name [create package-lock.json]

+[Create node.js.yml]

+8.click on [create packege-lock.json] and wait you bot is connect in your whatsapp enjoy your bot ❤️